Oil, gas, nuclear and coal are misunderstood and undervalued

 What This Means for Investors

-FMS Investors are the most underweight energy among equity sectors.
+Fund managers are the most underweight energy among equity sectors.
 Because energy is under-owned, the tailwinds outlined earlier can lead to significant price moves.

 Oil: Hated, Still Essential